Most Gulf bourses gain, tracking oil, global shares

 China slashed the quarantine time for inbound travellers by half in a major easing of one of the world’s strictest COVID-19 curbs, which have deterred cross-border travel and resulted in international flights running at just 2% of pre-pandemic levels.

-Saudi Arabia’s benchmark index leapt 2.1%, buoyed by increase in the country’s biggest lender Saudi National Bank.
+Saudi Arabia’s benchmark index leapt 2.1%, buoyed by a 3.3% rise in oil behemoth Saudi Aramco and a 3.4% increase in the country’s biggest lender Saudi National Bank .

 Oil prices, a key factor for the Gulf’s financial markets, swung higher after China eased quarantine rules, with focus already on tight supply as G7 leaders agreed to study placing price caps on imports of Russian oil and gas.